 Did you ever wonder with which mods you should play Rimworld?
 We will recommend a couple of great mods that are at least worth a try, but I guess you will love them all in the end.
-You will probably have never used or even heard of most of the mods.
-These mods are not game-changing, but are more quality of life improvements or funny additions that will make your life in Rimworld easier or potentially harder.
+You probably have never used or even heard of most of the mods.
+These mods are not game-changing but are more quality-of-life improvements or funny additions that will make your life in Rimworld easier or potentially harder.
 We enjoyed playing with these mods, and the mods creators did not pay us for recommending any of their work.
-You will find the links to the Steam Workshop in the description of the mod.
-Check them out, in our opinion, these are currently the best Rimworld mods.
+You will find the links to the Steam Workshop in the mod’s description.
+Check them out.
+In our opinion, these are currently the best Rimworld mods.

 1. A Dog Said… Animal Prosthetics by spoontacular